• Home /

 USDA loans are guaranteed by the U.S. Department of Agriculture and designed to promote homeownership in rural and low-density areas.
 USDA loans are 100 percent mortgages with subsidized interest rates.
 Home buyers must be of modest means to use the program and purchase a modest home for the area.

 Portfolio loans are loans that mortgage lenders make and hold on their balance sheets (i.e., in their portfolios).
-Government groups don’t back portfolio loans, so there are no standard means of approval.
+Government groups don’t back portfolio loans so mortgage guidelines vary by lender.
 Each lender makes its own rules.
 Jumbo mortgages are a type of portfolio loan.
 In general, getting a portfolio loan requires better-than-average income and credit.

 How Do Mortgage Rates Work?